Agilo/medusawp/wordpress-plugin/readme.txt

 = Get In Touch =

 Got any suggestions, questions or simply want to get in touch?
-Email us at [info@agilo.co](mailto:info@agilo.co) or [give us a follow on Twitter/X](https://twitter.com/intent/follow?screen_name=Agilo)!
+Email us at [hello@agilo.co](mailto:hello@agilo.co) or [give us a follow on Twitter/X](https://twitter.com/intent/follow?screen_name=Agilo)!

 == Installation ==